 Favourite TV Programmes: State of Play, Ripper Street, Six Feet Under, Blackadder, Robin of Sherwood

 Favourite Colours: Purple, Green, Deep Red – anything bold and not wishy-washy!

-Favourite Animals/Birds: Chickens (I keep three, plus a cockerel and a guinea hen) and I love dogs.
+Favourite Animals/Birds: Chickens (I keep four – three hens and a cockerel – and I also have a guinea hen).
+I love dogs, too.
 I haven’t owned one for a long time, but I hope to again one day.

 Favourite Food: Pasta or most Italian foods